Determine the Type of Contractor License You Need

 - Practical exam: $110

 The State Board of Examiners of Master Plumbers issues licenses every two years.
 A license will cost between $80 to $160, depending on when it is issued during the two-year period.
-Before doing any business in New Jersey, a bond must be posted with the state for $3,000.
+Before doing any business in New Jersey, a contractor license bond must be posted with the state for $3,000.

 Note: For application and exam fees, send only a check or money order, made payable to the “State of New Jersey.”
 If you submit a money order, fill out all sections including your name, and save the receipt portion for your records.
 If you are submitting a check, make sure your name is clearly printed on the check.